SCODEMeetup/scode-repo-template/README.md

  #### Getting organized

- As an open source project becomes more popular and more sophisticated, some maintainers find it is easier to move their open source project into an a GitHub organization.
+ As an open source project becomes more popular and more sophisticated, some maintainers find it is easier to move their open source project into an a GitHub organization ([Babel](https://github.com/babel)).
 This allows you to create separate repositories for your project's promotional website, documentation, source code, etc.

  <hr>
  </details>